nablarch/nablarch-document/en/application_framework/adaptors/lettuce_adaptor/redisstore_lettuce_adaptor.rst

 -----------------------------------------------------------------------------------------------
 :ref:`redisstore_minimum_settings` showed an example of connecting to a single Redis instance that starts locally.

-However, when actually use Redis in production enviroment, you need to be able to connect to Redis with the following composition.
+However, when actually use Redis in production environment, you need to be able to connect to Redis with the following composition.

 * Master-Replica composition with Sentinel
 * Cluster Composition